RafaGago/mini-async-log/README.md

 Otherwise you can use the makefile in the "/build/linux" folder, one example of command invocation could be:

     make CXXFLAGS="-DNDEBUG -DMAL_USE_BOOST_THREAD -DMAL_USE_BOOST_CHRONO -DBOOST_ALL_DYN_LINK -DBOOST_CHRONO_HEADER_ONLY" LDLIBS="-lboost_thread" CXX="arm-linux-gnueabihf-g++"

+REMEMBER: That the if the library is compiled with e.g. "MAL_USE_BOOST_THREAD" and "MAL_USE_BOOST_CHRONO" the client code must define them too.
+This needs to be improved in future versions by directly modifying the include files.

 ## Windows compilation ##